pallyj/boltc/README.md

 <img src="https://github.com/pallyj/boltc/blob/main/assets/logo.svg?raw=true" width="256" height="256"/>

-Bolt is a powerful coding language designed for expressiveness and speed.
-Bolt combines the ease-of-use of functional programming with the speed of C to make the ultimate language, suitable for any use-case.
-Bolt is inspired by Swift, Rust, Kotlin, and OCaml.
-The current version features:
+Bolt is a new progamming language designed for speed and beautiful code.
+Bolt combines the constructs of functional languages with the syntax and speed of C-like languages.
+Writing code in Bolt is easy for both newcomers and advanced programmers.
+Bolt takes inspiration from Swift, Rust, Kotlin, and OCaml.
+Features of the current (early alpha) version are:

 - immutable-by-default variables
 - first-class functions